-Come Work For Us: We'll Help Pay Down Your Student Loans
+A New Benefit: Some Companies Help Workers Pay Down Student Loans

 "I quickly marked my calendar," says O'Brien, who is 27.
 "I called my parents that night and told them how excited I was that Fidelity offered this benefit because I had no idea an employer would help you pay off your student loan."

-Student loan debt has not only become more common, the size of the average loan has nearly doubled over the past decade or so.
+Student loan debt has not only become more common, but the size of the average loan has nearly doubled over the past decade or so.
 Collectively, Americans carry more than $1.5 trillion in student loan debt.

 That financial pain is also creating a recruitment opportunity: Some employers are offering to help repay loans on workers' behalf as a way of attracting and keeping people like O'Brien.